vmcggh18/band-project/README.md

 This application comprises several features.

 ### Existing Features: ###
-*Feature 1* The brand image logo in the header section enlarges (using hover.css) as if greeting the user (as described in UX above) while also allowing the user to redirect to the home page when clicked.
+- Feature 1 -  The brand image logo in the header section enlarges (using hover.css) as if greeting the user (as described in UX above) while also allowing the user to redirect to the home page when clicked.
-*Feature 2* The nav bar elements pulsate imitating a musical beat (as described in UX above).
+- Feature 2 - The nav bar elements pulsate imitating a musical beat (as described in UX above).
-*Feature 3* A video player on the home page allows the user to watch a nusical video of the band on click._
+- Feature 3 - A video player on the home page allows the user to watch a nusical video of the band on click._
 The basic html video player is used and is sufficient for current purposes, as no javascript is used at this stage.
 The control bar allows for play, pause, volume adjustment and enlargement to full screen size.
-*Feature 4* Buttons on the home page provide links to audio tunes and the gallery.
+- Feature 4 - Buttons on the home page provide links to audio tunes and the gallery.
 All a user needs to do is click.
-*Feature 5* The footer section of the site provides a link to the booking form on the contact page, where the user can fill in details, to send a booking request to the band (note: this is a front end only project; so no validation is provided, as the form is not posted to a backend server.
+- Feature 5 - The footer section of the site provides a link to the booking form on the contact page, where the user can fill in details, to send a booking request to the band (note: this is a front end only project; so no validation is provided, as the form is not posted to a backend server.
 Also see **Note** below)
-*Feature 6* The footer section of the site provides a link to a request for information form on the contact page, where the user can fill in details, to send an information request to the band (note: this is a front end only project; so no validation is provided, as the form is not posted to a backend server.
+- Feature 6 - The footer section of the site provides a link to a request for information form on the contact page, where the user can fill in details, to send an information request to the band (note: this is a front end only project; so no validation is provided, as the form is not posted to a backend server.
 Also see **Note** below).
 **Note** For the forms basic textarea forms are used where the user enters name, email and information required.
 A link name is added to the contact page at the request info section, to ensure that when the information button in the footer is clicked, the user arrives at the information form rather than the top of the page. (note: as this is a front end development only project, the submit buttons on the forms are currently redundant).
-*Feature 7* The footer provides clickable links to the social media sites facebook, twitter and youtube.
+- Feature 7 - The footer provides clickable links to the social media sites facebook, twitter and youtube.
 Again these links are not wired up so they take you to an information page (Watch this Space!).
-*Feature 8* A download link in the about page allows the user to download more information on the band.
+- Feature 8 - A download link in the about page allows the user to download more information on the band.
-*Feature 9* There is an additional link button to the gallery provided under the promotional image on the about page.
+- Feature 9 - There is an additional link button to the gallery provided under the promotional image on the about page.
-*Feature 10* An html audio player facilitates the playing of tunes on the songs page.
+- Feature 10 - An html audio player facilitates the playing of tunes on the songs page.
 Four equal bootstrap columns contain the available audio tracks in the audio page.
 The basic html audio player is used and the controls allow for play, pause and volume adjustment.

 ### Features Left to Implement ###
-The project in its current state presents a front end web application designed and implemented as described in the preceeding paragraphs.
+- The project in its current state presents a front end web application designed and implemented as described in the preceeding paragraphs.
 As the site develops and grows javascript would need to be introduced to enhance the elements.
 Some form of slideshow or carousel could be constructed to handle the gallery images or cycle through audio and video tracks.
 One limitation at present is that the current audio continues to play when the next one is clicked.
 Thus it